 - 2.1.
 Regional Stock Distribution (science-based, required when using the Regional step): Distribute the coastwide TCEY to four (4) biologically-based Regions (Figure 3) using the proportion of the stock estimated in each Biological Region for all sizes of Pacific halibut using information from the IPHC space-time model.
 "All sizes" WPUE is the most congruent metric to distribute the TCEY at this scale. - 2.2.
 Regional Relative Fishing Intensity (science-based, optional): Adjust the distribution of the TCEY among Biological Regions to account for migration, productivity, and other biological characteristics of the Pacific halibut observed in each Biological Region. - 2.3.
 Regional Allocation Adjustment (management derived, optional): Adjust the distribution of the TCEY among Biological Regions to account for other factors.
 This may include evaluation of recent trends in estimated quantities (such as fishery-independent WPUE), inspection of historical trends in fishing intensity, recent or historical fishery performance, and uncertainty.
-Regional relative harvest rates may also be determined through negotiation, leading to an allocation agreement for further regional adjustment of the TCEY.

-3. Regulatory Area Allocation (required with at least one sub-option)
+Regional relative harvest rates may also be determined through negotiation, leading to an allocation agreement for further regional adjustment of the TCEY. - 3.
+Regulatory Area Allocation (required with at least one sub-option) - 3.1.

-- 3.1.
 Regulatory Area Stock Distribution (science-based): Distribute the coastwide (if step 2 is omitted) or regional TCEY to IPHC Regulatory Areas using the proportion of the stock estimated in each IPHC Regulatory Area for all sizes or O32 Pacific halibut using information from the IPHC space-time model. - 3.2.
 Regulatory Area Allocation (management derived): Apply IPHC Regulatory Area allocation to the coastwide TCEY (if step 2 is omitted) or within each Biological Region to distribute the TCEY to Regulatory Areas.
 This management or policy decision may be informed by data or defined by an allocation agreement and may include different relative harvest rates by Regulatory Area.
 For example, recent trends in estimated all sizes WPUE from the modelled survey or fishery data, age composition, or size composition may be used to distribute the TCEY to IPHC Regulatory Areas.
 Inspection of historical trends in fishing intensity or catches by IPHC Regulatory Area may also be used.
 Finally, predetermined fixed percentages are also an option.
 This allocation to IPHC Regulatory Areas may be a procedure with multiple adjustments using different information or agreements.

 The steps described above would be contained within the IPHC Harvest Strategy Policy as part of the Management Procedure and are predetermined steps with a predictable outcome.
-The decision-making process would then occur (Figure 2: Illustration of the Commission interim IPHC harvest strategy policy (reflecting paragraph ID002 in IPHC CIRCULAR 2020-007) showing the coastwide scale and TCEY distribution components that comprise the management procedure.
-Items with an asterisk are three-year interim agreements to 2022.
-The decision component is the Commission decision-making procedure, which considers inputs from many sources.).
+The decision-making process would then occur (Figure 2).